Nutrient Deficiencies That Cause Chronic Fatigue — And Why Food Alone Isn’t Always Enough

 Fatigue Is Not a Diagnosis (It’s a Regulatory Warning Sign)

-• Hormonal dysregulation (cortisol imbalance, impaired thyroid signaling)
+Hormonal dysregulation (cortisol imbalance, impaired thyroid signaling)

-• Blood sugar instability (reactive hypoglycemia, insulin resistance)
+Blood sugar instability (reactive hypoglycemia, insulin resistance)

-• Chronic inflammation or immune activation (autoimmune patterns, persistent infections)
+Chronic inflammation and immune activation

-These systems do not operate in isolation.
 For example, chronic stress alters cortisol signaling, which affects blood sugar regulation, gut function, and nutrient absorption.
 Thyroid hormone activity depends on adequate micronutrients and mitochondrial responsiveness.
 Inflammatory processes increase nutrient demand while simultaneously impairing energy production.
 Over time, the body compensates—until it no longer can.

 This is why fatigue often persists even when routine lab work appears “normal” or lifestyle factors seem well-managed.
 The issue is not always the presence of a single abnormal marker, but rather the cumulative strain placed on multiple systems that collectively regulate energy.